amrojjeh/Moonsighting/README.md

 I then
 1) manually added the ones I could not automatically retrieve (if they were missing from the news page, I looked through their [twitter](https://twitter.com/CentralHilalCmt));
-2) fixed dates so that they can be parsed by the Javascript `Date` constructor;
+2) fixed dates so that they're compliant with ISO 8601;
 3) added the Islamic month and year;
 4) added first day of each Islamic month.